ErickMwazonga/sifu/system_design/blob-storage.md

 ### How it works
 1. Upload
    - When clients want to upload a file, they request a presigned URL from the server.
-   - he server returns a presigned URL to the client, recording it in the database.
+   - The server returns a presigned URL to the client, recording it in the database.
    - The client uploads the file to the presigned URL.
    - The blob storage triggers a notification to the server that the upload is complete and the status is updated.